PrateekSinghRajput/PrateekSinghRajput/README.md

 # 👋 Hi, I’m @PrateekSinghRajput

 ## About Me
-- 👨🏻‍💻 Electronics enthusiast | M.Tech student
+- 👨🏻‍💻 Electronics enthusiast and M.Tech student passionate about embedded systems and IoT.
+- 💡 Experienced with ARM Cortex M4, ESP32, and Raspberry Pi platforms.
+- 🤝 Open to collaboration and knowledge sharing in electronics and embedded projects.
 ---

 ## 🛠 Tech Stack